silverstripe/silverstripe-userforms/README.md

  4. Place this directory in your sites root directory.
 This is the one with sapphire and cms in it.
  5. Run in your browser - `/dev/build` to rebuild the database.
  6. You should see a new PageType in the CMS 'User Defined Form'.
 This has a new 'Form' tab which has your form builder.

-## Upgrading

-### 0.1 to 0.2

-We undertook some major API changes between 0.1 and 0.2.
-To help you migrate we have included a build task which you can run which will go through your installed forms and rebuild them with the new 0.2 data model.

-To run this build task you visit the url `/dev/tasks/UserFormsMigrationTask`

 ## Thanks